andrewjw/site/_posts/2012-01-05-back-garden-weather-in-couchdb-part-2.md

 Firstly we build an object containing the data we want to use in our template.
 As Mustache doesn't allow you to extend templates we need to pass the header and footer HTML code in as data.

-As mentioned the return type of a <tt>show function</tt> is a object containing the HTML and any HTTP headers.
+As mentioned the return type of a `show function` is a object containing the HTML and any HTTP headers.
 We only want to include the content type of the page, but you could return any HTTP header in a similar fashion.
-To generate the HTML we call the <tt>to_html</tt> function provided by Mustache, passing the template and the data object we prepared earlier.
+To generate the HTML we call the `to_html` function provided by Mustache, passing the template and the data object we prepared earlier.

 Now we have data in our database and can create simple pages using a CouchApp we can move on to showing real